rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

  this is because the token is handled another extension method that is triggered by the secured endpoint.
 * **(5)** Display the user profile.

 The attentive reader will notice that the secured endpoint is called without any token, just like the unsecured endpoint.
-How is it possible ?
+How is it possible?

 This is because the token is handled by the extension method that is triggered by the secured endpoint.